How to Tame the DMN Demon (maybe the ‘Worst Part’ of ADHD?)

 3 Ways to Tame our demon

 We can’t eliminate the DMN, but we can learn to regulate it.
-Here are three strategies to calm our overactive mind and tame the demon!:
+Here are three ways to calm our overactive mind and tame the demon!:

 Yoga is the ADHD workaround.
 With Breath as an anchor it pulls your focus away from the internal monologue and into the physical body.